 An asset class refers to a group of investment options that exhibit similar characteristics; return, risk, time horizon.

 Asset classes are the building blocks of a good investment strategy.
-Your first step is to look at the asset class you wish to invest in, then you look at the investment options under the asset class chosen.
+Your first step is to look at the asset class you wish to invest in, then you look at the investment options under the asset class is chosen.
 Choosing the right one depends on your needs and preferences.
 Broadly speaking, there are five asset classes –

 |Fixed Income |